Europe makes big bets on nuclear waste burial

 In January the commission concluded there was no alternative to burying the waste underground, recommended the government find a new site and cited Finland as a model.

-While Republicans want to revive the plan, Allison Macfarlane, who is tapped to become the new nuclear safety regulator, is skeptical.
+While Republicans want to revive the plan, Allison Macfarlane, who is tapped to become the new nuclear safety regulator, is sceptical.

 Decisions on permanent waste disposal have also stalled in Germany, where plans to turn an intermediate storage site in Gorleben into a final repository have met stiff resistance from environmentalists.